 - Get elected to Advisory Council and guide future policy and priorities, or to the Board of Directors to lead the Chartered Institute.

-To find out more about the different committees and how to get involved please see our FAQs (PDF).
+Find out more about the different committees and how to get involved on our FAQs page (PDF).

 Give something back

 Being part of a professional body is not just about products, discounts and services.
 It is a way to demonstrate your commitment to your work, to improving yourself and your profession, and to giving the public the best from archaeology.

 There are many benefits of being part of CIfA, but the biggest is seeing the effect you can have on your profession.
 The more people who support us, the stronger the profession becomes, and the more impact we have.
 It helps us:

 - improve the quality of archaeology through standards and training;

 - be the authoritative and effective voice influencing policy and decision makers;

 - gain recognition, respect and reward for professional archaeologists.